peshmerge/invitation-codes-gravityforms-add-on/readme.txt

 == Changelog ==

+= 1.4 =
+* Fixed: 	Changed the invitation codes fields to a text area instead of a simple text field.
+* Fixed: 	Run the Plugin Check (PCP) on the plugin and solved the raised issues

 = 1.3 =
 * Fixed: 	Removed the plugin dependency of GravityForms.
-WP.org reject the plugin because GF cann't be found on WP.org
+WP.org reject the plugin because GF can't be found on WP.org

 = 1.2 =